Strength-Duration Relationship in an Excitable Medium: Analytical theory

 \subsubsection{The case of moving critical solution}

 In this case there is no $\x\to-\x$ symmetry and the choice of $\shift$ is no longer trivial.
-Following the ideas discussed in \cite{bezekci2015semianalytical}, we assume that the linear approximation works best if the initial value for $\v$ is the smallest, and it is the smallest in $\Ltwo$ if not only $\a_1=0$ but also $\a_2=0$.
-This helps to fix $\shift$ as small shifts of the critical solutions are equivalent to adding a small amount of $\RV_2$.
+We follow the ideas discussed in \cite{bezekci2015semianalytical}.
+According to those, we assume that the linear approximation works best if the initial value for $\v$ is the smallest in some sense.
+Our heuristic is that it will be the smallest in the $\Ltwo$ norm if not only $\a_1=0$, but also $\a_2=0$.
+Moreover, small shifts of the critical solutions are equivalent to adding a small amount of $\RV_2$.
+Hence an appropriate shift $\shift$ can achieve that $\a_2=0$.
+So we adopt $\a_2=0$ as the criterion of selecting $\shift$.
 The only modification of this idea for the present case is that we apply this condition not at $\t=0$, but at the moment from which the system is autonomous, \ie\ at $\t=\tst$.
 Employing both $\a_1\left(\tst\right)=0$ and $\a_2\left(\tst\right)=0$ results in following system of equations

 where the right hand sides $\Num_1$ and $\Num_2$ are constants, defined entirely by the properties of the model,

 System \eq{crit-sys} is a nonlinear system of two equations for two unknown parameters, $\ampi$ and $\shift$.
 By eliminating the parameter $\ampi$, we find the compatibility condition as follows: